 Directions:

-- In a skillet, heat some oil over medium-high heat and sear the tuna for 2 minutes on each side.
+- Heat oil in skillet over medium-high and sear tuna 2 minutes each side.

-- Add butter and minced garlic during the last minute, basting the tuna.
+- Add butter and minced garlic during the last minute, spooning it over the tuna.

-- Plate with a sprinkle of chopped parsley and lemon zest.
+- Sprinkle chopped parsley and lemon zest before serving.

-Advice: Let the steak rest for a minute after cooking to enhance juiciness.
+Advice: Let the steak rest for a minute after cooking so it stays juicy.

 Recipe 3: Baked Bluefin Tuna Steak with Herb Crust